connoryork/blackjack-bot/README.md

 "Guide to creating a new bot account")
 2. Create a .txt file named `token.txt` in the same directory as the blackjack-bot files.
 3. Place the token into the first line of `token.txt`.
 This is important for logging into your bot.
+3. Add your bot to a server through [this](https://discordapp.com/oauth2/authorize?&client_id=198109393919803393&scope=bot&permissions=0
+"Add blackjack-bot to a server") link.
 4. Start your bot running the command prompt (or PowerShell) and typing `python bot.py` while in the blackjack-bot project directory (This can also be done in an IDE such as PyCharm).